wehlutyk/thesis/content/1-introduction-2-evolution.md

 Second, changing the combination of pressures will change the way structure evolves.
 In particular, it is likely that different communication patterns at the population level, or a different fabric in the population responsible for the transmission and evolution of a language (e.g. more second-language learners, or more children learners), should lead to differences in the evolution of language structure [@kirby_compression_2015].

-Large portions of the iterated learning literature draw on and contributes to a parallel theoretical track which laid down the first analytical predictions for models of Bayesian agents learning and producing languages in chains.
+Large portions of the iterated learning literature draw on and contribute to a parallel theoretical track which laid down the first analytical predictions for models of Bayesian agents learning and producing languages in chains.
 @griffiths_language_2007 were the first to show that the analytical structure of iterated learning with uniform Bayesian agents can correspond, depending on the way the agents produce new iterations, to well-known statistical inference methods (Gibbs sampling and a flavour of the EM algorithm).
 In such a setup, iterated learning predictably converges towards distributions determined by the internal prior distributions of agents (i.e. their inference bias).
 In the case of vocabulary sets used to name objects, the structure of the object space will also play a role in the final evolved language, provided it has an effect on the choice of items people actually talk about [versus, the choice of objects talked about only depends on the vocabulary itself, @perfors_language_2014].